Tornadoes of 2015: December 16 (Australia)

 A rain-wrapped high-end EF2 tornado spawned by a violent supercell hit parts of southern Sydney, New South Wales around 10:30am AEST.
 The suburb of Kurnell was hardest hit, with a confirmed wind gust of 213 km/h (132 mph) associated with the tornado.
 Numerous houses were partially destroyed, a major shopping center and desalination plant were also damaged, whilst many trees were snapped and boats and trucks were reportedly flipped.
 Tennis ball sized hail and flash flooding with rainfall up to 144 mm in an hour was also recorded from the same storm system, with damage reported across the Greater Sydney Area and the Illawarra.

 December 23–25 (United States)

+An EF3 tornado near Clarksdale, Mississippi on December 23.